 A recent article by SAI, Rainforest Alliance, and the Accountability Framework Initiative discusses how companies can begin to pay workers in their supply chains a decent wage, including resources, such as the ALIGN tool and the Global Living Wage Coalition, and helpful tips to make the process feel less daunting to companies and their suppliers.

 Payment of living wages and incomes are among the best ways to contribute to meeting the Sustainable Development Goals, alleviating working poverty around the world, and supporting environmental objectives, such as preserving natural environments and ecosystems.
-Payment of a living wage also aligns with the Accountability Framework’s Core Principles and is a requirement of the SA8000 Standard.
+Payment of a living wage also aligns with the Accountability Framework’s Core Principles and the core principle of the SA8000 Standard.

 “With millions of forest and farm workers living below the poverty line, it’s time for all corporate leaders to set and implement commitments to living wages and incomes.”